 Headlights become hazy or cloudy over time due to the sun’s ultraviolet (UV) rays and built-up grime.
-This can be dangerous at night as it will lessen the intensity of light it produces.
+This can be dangerous when driving at night as it will lessen the intensity of light it produces.
 You need to clean them to salvage your lamps but are there ways to restore them by yourself?

 Fortunately, there is.

 You read it right.
 Toothpaste not only whitens your tools for eating; they can also be used to clear out the haze on your headlights.
 This is because the oxidation on the headlamps are similar to what’s happening on your teeth.
 Albeit, your newly cleaned lamps may only remain clear for up to 4 to 6 months after using this method.

 The steps are easy: just put on a generous amount of toothpaste onto a damp towel and wipe the lamps.
 Then you can just rinse it with clean water and you’re good to go.

 Caution: Use the regular type of fluoride toothpaste only – not the ones with crystals or beads as this may scratch the surface upon rubbing.

 You may have not heard this before but you can use insect repellent in cleaning your lamps.
 Most insect repellents contain Diethyltoluamide or DEET.
 It’s an effective solvent that won’t harm the polycarbonate plastic of your headlight lens.
 Though like the toothpaste method above, this may only last for several months.

 To use, spray the repellent on a dry cloth then wipe the lens until it becomes clear.
 You can then clear the excess repellant by wiping them off with a wet cloth.

 Caution: The car’s paint might react to the insect repellant so avoid having them in contact with the fluid.